Home-based business productivity tips for parents

 The demands of work are very different to those of children.
 Both can be tiring, but in different ways.

-Work requires a focus on analytical behavior, on thinking strategically and logically.
+Work requires a focus on analytical behaviour, on thinking strategically and logically.
 Looking after children also requires some strategy, of course.
-But it's usually more free-form behavior, with less emphasis on deadlines and detailed schedules.
+But it's usually more free-form behaviour, with less emphasis on deadlines and detailed schedules.